k4my4b/Arch-Linux-Tips-And-Tricks/README.md

 # A collection of handy-dandy tips, tricks and How-to(s)

-## Pacman/package management related stuff.
+## Pacman/package management related stuff

 - **searching, installing, unstalling, updating and upgrading with pacman**